Darden (DRI)

 Founded in 1968 as Red Lobster, Darden (NYSE:DRI) is a leading American restaurant company that owns and operates a portfolio of popular restaurant brands.

-- A silver lining is that its enormous revenue base of $12.36 billion compensates for its low gross margin and provides significant leverage in supplier negotiations
+- A bright spot is that its massive revenue base of $12.36 billion makes up for its weaker gross margin and makes it a household name that influences purchasing decisions

 Why There Are Better Opportunities Than Darden